amankushwaha0606/feedback-pin/README.md

 - View and update feedback by clicking existing pins.
 - Feedback saved and loaded from a backend API using SQLite.
 - Responsive and interactive UI built with React and MUI.
+- I added some default text for better visualization.
+If you have something else, try it in App.jsx

 ---